CreateLab/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/quickstart/packages.md

 ## PR Feed

-Pull request build results are published to a [separate feed](https://www.myget.org/F/valonia-prs/api/v3/index.json).
+Pull request build results are published to a separate feed: `https://www.myget.org/F/avalonia-prs/api/v3/index.json`

 To get the version for a particular pull request you need to check the build number from the PR build on Azure Pipelines.
 Then you can use this build to determine the PR package version.